 How does GI ensure the quality of its manuscripts in discussion?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in GI?
 Can the manuscript be removed from GID?

-Discussion papers published in GID remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints posted in GID remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.